 Our free online screening, the Do-IT Profiler, can flag up signs of dyslexia, dyspraxia or ADHD.
 Download a personalised report with your results, advice and links to useful resources.
 After you do the Profiler, we can advise you on your next possible steps, including assessment and support.

-The Profiler is available to all students studying on campus, including Falmouth applicants with a firm offer (who are emailed during the summer before they start with details).
+The Profiler is available to all undergraduate students studying on our Cornwall campuses, including Falmouth applicants with a firm offer (who are emailed during the summer before they start with details).
 Please contact firstname.lastname@example.org to find out more.

 The Do-IT Profiler is only a screener; if you need firm evidence of Specific Learning Differences (SpLDs) such as dyslexia, dyspraxia or ADHD you should consider having a diagnostic assessment.
-We can give you a list of local assessors (who charge £350) with an Assessment Practising Certificate (APC) - this is required if you want to apply for the Disabled Students' Allowance.
-You can book a face-to-face assessment on Penryn campus or have one online.
-In other parts of the country, you can visit the Patoss website to find an assessor in your area.
-Remember to tick the APC box when searching.
+Make sure the assessor has an Assessment Practising Certificate (APC) - this is required if you want to apply for the Disabled Students' Allowance.

-(Falmouth students may be able to claim money towards the cost of their assessments.
-Please see our Refund Page for more information.)
+- Falmouth undergraduate students may be able to claim money towards the cost of their assessments, subject to meeting certain conditions.
+Please see our Refund Page for more information.

 If you think you have Attention Deficit Hyperactivity Disorder (ADHD) you can either pay for a diagnostic assessment (as above) or ask your Cornish GP for a referral to the Adult ADHD Service in Cornwall.
 The waiting list for this service is currently four years.

 - It is free.